emilianvrd/Maneuvers/Fantasy maneuvers/Flourishes.md

 ### Suggestion
 Enchantment, Incapatiation, Mental, Spell\
 Your honeyed words are difficult for creatures to resist.
 You suggest a course of action to the target, which must be phrased in such a way as to seem like a logical course of action to the target and can't be self-destructive or obviously against the target's self-interest.
-A creature within 20m of you must attempt a Will save.
+Make a Spell attack against the Wisdom Defense DC of a creature within 20m

+**Critical Success**: As Success, but the base duration is 1 hour.
+**Success**: The target immediately follows your suggestion.
+The spell has a duration of 1 minute, or until the target has completed a finite suggestion or the suggestion becomes self-destructive or has other obvious negative effects.
+**Failure**: The target is unaffected and thinks you were talking to them normally, not casting a spell on them.
+**Critical Failure**: The target is unaffected and knows you tried to control it.

 Critical Success The target is unaffected and knows you tried to control it.
 Success The target is unaffected and thinks you were talking to them normally, not casting a spell on them.